NotTimTam/ascii.js/documentation/learn/RUNTIME.md

         -   `canvas` &mdash; `Element|string` A DOM `<canvas/>` element, or a CSS selector string that targets one.
 This element will be used for rendering.

+        -   `forceParentStyles` &mdash; `Boolean` A boolean indicating whether the parent of the `config.renderer.canvas` element should have styles applied for properly containing the canvas.
+Ideally, the canvas' parent element is a wrapper with no other elements in it.
+Default `true`.

         -   `fontSize` &mdash; `string` A string CSS `font-size` value that will be used for text displayed in the renderer.
 Defaults to `"32px"`.
 An increased font size does not increase the size of characters on the screen, but their resolution quality instead. (smaller font sizes will result in blurrier characters)

         -   `scaling` &mdash; `"off"|"letterbox"` The scaling mode for the canvas.
 Should be one of: `"off"`, `"letterbox"`.